AndreMorais98/EspoCityLeague/frontend/README.md

 ## 🎯 Overview

-The EspoCity League frontend is a modern, responsive React application built with TypeScript that provides an intuitive interface for football prediction management.
+The Espo City League frontend is a modern, responsive React application built with TypeScript that provides an intuitive interface for football prediction management.
 It features a collapsible sidebar, real-time updates, and a beautiful dark theme.

 ### 🌟 Key Features